-New this year is our co-presented healthcare speaker series at the Bankhead Theater in Livermore.
+We have a new co-presented healthcare speaker series at the Bankhead Theater in Livermore.
 During LVPAC’s 2019 – 2020 season, we will feature Stanford research professors and practitioners speaking on important and timely topics.
-For more information and to purchase tickets starting Wednesday, June 12, please visit the LVPAC's website by clicking here.

 The Rise of Superbugs and Vaccine-Preventable Infections – Jake Scott, MD